Advantage Shaping as Surrogate Reward Maximization: Unifying Pass@K Policy Gradients: Introduction

 The weights $A^\rloo_i$ are called \emph{advantage scores}.
 The construction of RLOO's advantages scores ensures $\Ghat_\rloo$ is an unbiased, low-variance estimate of $\nabla_\theta \rho_\theta(x,a)$, the gradient of the population (expected) 0/1 reward.
 Intuitively, for large $N$:

-Despite its simplicity, RLOO is a strong baseline \cite{ahmadian2024back}.
-Its structure also underlies recent popular variants like GRPO \cite{GRPO_original}.
+Despite its simplicity, RLOO is a strong baseline \citep{ahmadian2024back}.
+Its structure also underlies recent popular variants like Group Relative Policy Optimization (GRPO) \citep{GRPO_original}.
 In full online mode (when clipping can be ignored), GRPO uses the same form as \eqref{eq:RLOO main} with normalized advantages $A_i^\grpo=A_i^\rloo/\sqrt{\hat{\rho} (1-\hat{\rho})}$, where $\hat{\rho}$ is the \emph{empirical} 0/1 reward for example $(x,a)$.